 is released from Displaced Pets Rescue without being spayed or neutered.
 If

 you choose to reclaim your pet you will be responsible for the expenses we

-The minimum requested donation fee to Displaced Pets Rescue
+requested donation to Displaced Pets Rescue for

 This donation is used to help cover costs of Vet, food, bedding, cleaning